GrantMeStrength/RetroComputerInstructionManual/numbers.md

 **Using Octal**

-Using octal (base 8) can speed up code entry, as it maps very well to the panel switches.
+Using octal (base 8) can speed up code entry, as it maps very well to the panel switches and is a little easier to do in your head than hexidecimal.

 The Altair and IMSAI obviously use binary - with each switch is a bit - but it is also common to use octal when entering Z80 or 8080 opcode instructions.

-To see how this is done, consider the last six (the ‘least significant’) switches on the panel:
+To see how this is done, consider the last eight (the ‘least significant’) switches on the panel:

 ![octal part 1](images/octal1.png)

-(ignore the one on the far left - we only need the D7 to D0 switches and LEDs, as these describe 8 bits)
+(ignore the one on the far left - we only need the 7 to 0 switches and LEDs, as these describe 8 bits)

 You can already think of these in binary, of course.
 So the setting above with all lights off would be this: